Sasanian navy: Sources

 Not much is known about the Sasanian navy, which never really became a major force.
-Information about the Sasanian navy is mostly in oriental sources, i.e. works of Arab, Persian, Chinese, and Armenian authors.
+Information about the Sasanian navy appears mostly in oriental sources, i.e. works of Arab, Persian and Armenian authors.
 There is little information in the Roman/Byzantine sources, and almost no iconographic information.

 Organization and role

 The Sasanian naval forces were established since the time of the empire's founder, Ardashir I.

-The main role of the Sasanian navy was to protect Sasanian economic interests, not military expeditions, as the coasts of the Persian Gulf were already under rule of Sasanians or their vassals.
-According to V. A. Dmitriev, the role of the navy was to enhance the military, political, and commercial influence of the empire in the north of the Indian Ocean.
+Given that the coasts of the Persian Gulf were already firmly under rule of the Sasanians or their vassals, the main role of the Sasanian navy was to protect Sasanian economic interests, rather than to conduct military expeditions.
+According to V. A. Dmitriev, the role of the navy was to advance the military, political, and commercial influence of the empire throughout the northern waters of the Indian Ocean.
 The navy was mostly active in the Persian Gulf, the Red Sea, and the Arabian Sea.
-The Sasanians did not emphasize the development of their navy due to their geopolitical interests as well as the fact that their military was highly influenced by the land-based military of the Parthian Empire, and that, unlike the Achaemenids, the Sasanians failed to capture the ports of the Eastern Mediterranean.
+The Sasanians downplayed the development of their navy due to their geopolitical interests as well as the fact that their military was highly influenced by the land-based military of the Parthian Empire, and that, unlike the Achaemenids, the Sasanians failed to capture the ports of the Eastern Mediterranean.

 The leader of the navy allegedly bore the title of navbed.

 Vessels

-The vessels used by the Sasanian military were exclusively transport landing ships used to transport land forces, and possibly also merchant ships to transport cavalry.
-The dhow-type vessels were used in the Indian Ocean basin, while the Byzantine-style sailing-rowing dromons and chelandions were used in the Mediterranean, but only for the purpose of transporting troops.
+The vessels used by the Sasanian military were exclusively transport landing ships for carrying land forces, and possibly also merchant ships for carrying cavalry.
+The dhow-type vessels were used in the Indian Ocean basin, while the Byzantine-style sailing-rowing dromons and chelandions were used in the Mediterranean, but only for transporting troops.

 The Persians were able to construct large ships suited for long voyages as far as the marginal seas of the north of the Indian and west of the Pacific Oceans.